 - Place into the refrigerator until ready to use, at least 1 hour.
 (The longer it sits, the more flavourful the tuna will be).

-- When ready to assemble, using an onigiri mold, add about 1 heaping Tbsp of warm rice to the mold, press down lightly with a spoon.
+- When ready to assemble, using an onigiri mold, add about 1 heaping tablespoon of warm rice to the mold, press down lightly with a spoon.

-- Add 1 Tbsp of spicy tuna filling over top of the rice.
+- Add 1 tablespoon of spicy tuna filling over top of the rice.

-- Finish by adding another 1 Tbsp of rice on top of the filling to encase it.
+- Finish by adding another 1 tablespoon of rice on top of the filling to encase it.
 Press the mold firmly to retain the shape of the rice ball.

 - Open the mold and remove the onigiri.